 The pattern of the fracture, whether it is displaced or non-displaced, stable or unstable are all factors in determining the treatment.
-Other important considerations include your age, overall healthy, hand dominance, work and leisure activities, the present of any prior injury or arthritis, and any associated injuries.
+Other important considerations include your age, overall health, hand dominance, work and leisure activities, the presence of any prior injury or arthritis, and any associated injuries.

 A splint or cast may be used to treat a fracture that is not displaced, or to protect a fracture that has been set.
 Other fractures may need surgery to properly set the bone and to stabilize it.
 Fractures may be stabilized with pins, screws, plates, rods, or external fixation.
 Dr Goldberg will determine as to which treatment is the most appropriate in your individual case.

 On occasion, bone may be missing or may be so severely crushed that there is a gap in the bone once it has been realigned.
 In such cases, a bone graft may be necessary.
 In this procedure, bone is usually taken from the hip to help fill in the defect.
 Bone from a bone bank or synthetic bone graft substitutes may also be used.